 If there is a disagreement between the faculty member and the unit administrator over the appraisal statement that is not resolved during the individual conference described in Section 2.05, the faculty member has ten (10) working days after the conference in which to present a written response.
 The written response shall be included as part of the permanent record of the annual review.

 If requested by the faculty member, the unit administrator shall obtain appropriate faculty counsel, as defined in footnote 4 of the Policy Statement to Govern Appointments, Tenure, Promotions, and Related Matters of the Faculty of Oklahoma State University; to determine whether the appraisal is justified, and if so, what measures to improve performance are warranted.
+The opinion of that faculty counsel shall be delivered in writing to the unit administrator and faculty member within 10 working days of the initial request from the faculty member.

 If a disagreement between the faculty member and the unit administrator is not resolved subsequent to the faculty member’s written response and/or faculty counsel, the unit administrator must alert the dean within five (5) working days.
 The dean must resolve the matter and respond in writing within 20 working days to the unit administrator with a copy to the faculty member.